Before You Go

 ☐ Camera and accessories

-☐ Sarong: useful for sun protection/changing clothes
+☐ Sarong: useful for sun protection, evaporative cooling, changing clothes, etc.

-☐ Small day pack, waist pack or hydration pack for side hikes
+☐ Small day pack, waist pack, or hydration pack for side hikes

-☐ Bathing wipes: pre-moistened disposable towels
+☐ Bathing wipes: pre-moistened disposable cleansing towels

 ☐ Splash jacket and pants